 Each Director to be indemnified out of funds

-Each Director, manager, committee member and officer of the Company shall be indemnified out of the funds of the Company against all liabilities incurred by such person in such capacity in defending any proceedings, whether civil or criminal, in which judgment is given in such person’s favour, or in which such person is acquitted, or in connection with any application under Section 358 of the Companies Ordinance in which relief from liability is granted to such person by the Court.
-For the purposes of this Article no person appointed or employed by the Company as an auditor of the Company is an officer of the Company.
-For the avoidance of doubt, no Director, manager, committee member and officer of the Company shall be indemnified out of the funds of the Company in the manner described in this Article in relation to such liabilities in connection with which such person has acted in bad faith or with wilful neglect.
+Each Director, manager, committee member and Officer of the Company shall be indemnified out of the funds of the Company against all liabilities incurred by such person in such capacity in defending any proceedings, whether civil or criminal, in which judgment is given in such person’s favour, or in which such person is acquitted, or in connection with any application under Sections 902 to 904 of the Companies Ordinance in which relief from liability is granted to such person by the Court.
+For the purposes of this Article no person appointed or employed by the Company as an auditor of the Company is an Officer of the Company.
+For the avoidance of doubt, no Director, manager, committee member and Officer of the Company shall be indemnified out of the funds of the Company in the manner described in this Article in relation to such liabilities in connection with which such person has acted in bad faith or with wilful neglect.